Settings Tab (REST)¶

 The Denodo REST services support CORS for the HTTP methods GET, POST, PUT and DELETE.

 The OpenAPI Specification, originally known as the “Swagger Specification”, is a specification for describing REST web services.

 Denodo REST web services publish an OpenAPI 2 / Swagger specification that describes the available operations and their input and output schemas.
 Once a REST web service has been deployed, the specification can be accessed from its Summary panel.
-Please refer to this table for more details on how to access the specification.
+The table Types of resources exposed by the RESTful Web service provides more details on how to access this specification.

 To specify the version of a REST web service, enter a value in the field Web service version (1.0.0 by default).
 This value will be included in its OpenAPI specification.